Operata MCP Server

 Solutions:

-1. Regenerate your API token and update the configuration
+1. Regenerate your API key and update the configuration

-2. Verify the token is correctly formatted in the Bearer authorization header
+2. Verify the key is correctly formatted in the Bearer authorization header

-3. Check that your API token hasn't been revoked
+3. Check that your API key hasn't been revoked

-Problem: Data queries return empty results or incorrect data.
+Problem: Data queries return null or empty result sets.

 Solutions:

-2. Check that your API token is scoped to the correct Operata group
+2. Check that your API key is scoped to the correct Operata group

 Support and Feedback